Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Theoretical Properties of Sigmoid Attention

 As with any layer in a neural network, the regularity of $\sigmoidattn$ is important to study, as it gives insights into the robustness of the corresponding network and the ease of optimizing it.
 The most standard way to quantify the regularity of a layer function $\phi$ is to compute its \emph{Lipschitz constant} over a set $\mathcal{X}$, that is a constant $C>0$ such that for all $\mX, \mY\in \mathcal{X}$, it holds $\|\phi(\mX) - \phi(\mY)\|\leq C \|\mX - \mY\|$, where $\|\cdot\|$ is the standard Frobenius norm.
 The \emph{local} Lipschitz constant is the spectral norm of the Jacobian of $\phi$ at $\mX$.
 The two are related: the Lipschitz constant of $\phi$ over $\mathcal{X}$ is the greatest local Lipschitz constant for all $\mX\in \mathcal{X}$.
 We turn to the theorem giving the regularity of $\sigmoidattn$: \begin{theorem} Define $A = \{\langle \mW_q \vx_i \mW_k \vx_j\rangle|,\enspace i, j\in \{1,\dots,n\}\}\subset\mathbb{R}$ the set of attention weights, and the scaled activation norms $\sigma_{\infty} = n\times\sup_{u\in A} |\sigma(u)|$ and $\sigma'_{\infty} = n\times \sup_{u\in A} |\sigma'(u)|$.
 Then, the Jacobian of $\sigmoidattn$ at $\mX = (\vx_1, \dots, \vx_n)$ has a spectral norm of at most:

 \end{theorem} The proof is found in \cref{app:lipschitz_proof}.
 In $\sigmoidattn$, if we assume that the attention weights $\langle \mW_q \vx_i, \mW_k \vx_j\rangle$ are all bounded by a constant $\mu$ --- this is true, e.g., if the activations are bounded --- we get $\sigma_{\infty}\leq \exp(\mu)$ and $\sigma'_{\infty}\leq\exp(\mu)$ thanks to the choice of $b = -\log(n)$.
 The bound in \cref{thm:regularity} depends only on the \emph{average} squared-norm of the input sequence $\vx_i$, while classical results for the study of attention all rely on the largest value of $\|\vx_i\|^2_2$~\citep{kim2021lipschitz,castin2023understanding}.
 This is another consequence of the simplicity of sigmoid attention and is due to the removal of the normalizing constant in $\softmaxattn$.
 Our result implies that if all $\vx_i$ are within a ball of radius $R$ then the Lipschitz constant of $\sigmoidattn$ grows at most like $R^2$, but it is stronger since we can apply this to unbounded distributions $\vx_i$; it matters only that the second moment is bounded.
 This result contrasts sharply with the bounds obtained for $\softmaxattn$: \citet[Thm.~3.4.]{castin2023understanding} show that there exists a sequence $\mX = (\vx_1, \dots, \vx_n)$ with $\|\vx_i\|_2\leq R$ for all $i$ such that the spectral norm of the Jacobian of $\attn$ at $\mX$ is at least $cR^2\exp(cR^2)$ for some constant $c>0$.
 On the other hand, our bound scales in $R^2$: this means that the local Lipschitz constant of $\sigmoidattn$ is much lower than the worst local Lipschitz constant of $\softmaxattn$.
+Note that this result does not inform us of the practical average case Lipschitz constant, which is likely to be much lower for both Softmax and Sigmoid attention.
+Upper bounds on the Lipschitz constant of $\sigmoidattn$ are of particular interest to study the dynamics of attention, as done, e.g., in \citep{geshkovski2024emergence,geshkovski2023mathematical}